-- 19.11 The acquirer shall measure the cost of a business combination as the aggregate of: - (a) the fair values, at acquisition date, of assets given, liabilities incurred or assumed, and equity instruments issued by the acquirer, in exchange for control of the acquiree, plus - (b) any costs directly attributable to the business combination.
+- 19.11 The acquirer shall measure the cost of a business combination as the aggregate of: - (a) the fair values, at the acquisition date, of assets given, liabilities incurred or assumed, and equity instruments issued by the acquirer, in exchange for control of the acquiree; plus - (b) any costs directly attributable to the business combination. - 19.11A Where control is achieved following a series of transactions, the cost of the business combination is the aggregate of the fair values of the assets given, liabilities assumed and equity instruments issued by the acquirer at the date of each transaction in the series.